alphagov/govuk-docker/docs/installation.md

 ```

 You can now [clone and setup the apps you need](../README.md#Usage), after which you can do things like run tests and startup the app in your browser.
 If this doesn't work for whatever reason, follow the [instructions on how to resolve setup issues](#how-tos).

+### Docker settings

+Running GOV.UK applications can be resource intensive.
+To give Docker more resources on Mac, click the Docker whale icon in the macOS menu bar, select 'Preferences'.
+We suggest the following minimum resources:

+* 6 CPUs
+* 12 GB RAM
+* 64GB+ Disk

 ### Shortcuts